AntonTheDev/FlightLayout/README.md

                         verticalOffset   : CGFloat = 0.0)
 ```

-#### Horizontal & Vertical Alignment

 There are two enumerators defined for horizontal and vertical alignment.
-There are the magic options that allow you to align a view relative to another frame.
+These are the magic options that allow you to align the calling view relative to another frame.

+Once you have finished with the documentation below, feel free to the play with the demo app provided as part of this project.
+Since the scope of the documentation is limited to a handlful of examples, the demo app provides the ability to pick the different options in the method call.
+Once selected, the app will aligns a demo view on the screen, and also provide a the code example to reflect it.

-##### Horizontal
+### Horizontal Alignment

-The following are the horizontal options, with illustrations below
+The following horizontal options align the calling view on the horizontal plane, with illustrations below

 ```
 public enum HorizontalAlign {
-    case Left           // Align horizontally to the Left case Right          // Align horizontally to the Right case Center         // Align center.y horizontally
+    case Left           // Align horizontally to the Left case LeftEdge       // Align horizontally to the Left Edge case Center         // Align center.y horizontally
-    case RightEdge      // Align horizontally to the Right Edge case LeftEdge       // Align horizontally to the Left Edge }
+    case RightEdge      // Align horizontally to the Right Edge case Right          // Align horizontally to the Right }

 ```

 ![alt tag](/Documentation/HorizontalAlignment.png?raw=true)

-##### Vertical
+### Vertical Alignment

-The following are the vertical options, with illustrations below
+The vertical options align the calling view on the vertical plane, with illustrations below

 ```
 public enum VerticalAlign {
     case Above          // Align vertically Above
-    case Below          // Align vertically Below
-    case Center         // Align center.y vertically
+    case Top            // Align vertically to the top case Center         // Align center.y vertically
-    case Top            // Align vertically to the top case Base           // Align vertically to the base }
+    case Base           // Align vertically to the base case Below          // Align vertically Below
+}

 ```